 Operant Conditioning (OC) is the standard form of neurofeedback; Treatment generally takes many months before any changes are noticed, and many more months before there’s “completion”.

-"Functionality" aside, the conditioning, the “corrections” if you will, are not generally integrated with the core of the person and it can leave people grappling with less than a full and meaningful sense of them self.
-Often times these people show up at my door because someone told them about the LENS, and more recently, the Chrysalis.
+"Functionality" aside, the conditioning, the “corrections” if you will, are not generally integrated with the core of the person and oftentimes these people show up at our door because someone told them about Neurofeedback.

 For the client, it is a passive process.

 An example of why a focus on functional physiology may not be the solution:

 One cannot assume that because a brain’s area of speech, is not doing its job, that the fault lies in that physiologically defined area of the brain.
 Perhaps the connectivity to that area has been compromised and it only needs to be reestablished.
 Much like a traffic jam.
 The problem does not lie in the congestion itself, (other than our annoyance of it) but on what has caused the backup several miles ahead.

 We all know how conditioned to repetition we can become.
 It becomes obvious when we arrive at a destination without remembering how we got there if we’ve only been subliminally involved with the drive itself.
 (Of course, we feel grateful to arrived without incident, given that we were lost in thought, but it is a bit disturbing none-the-less.)

 Generally, when there’s an interruption in our looping, we experience it as a relief.
 When the noise in our heads quiets, people begin to feel more in touch with themselves.
 They can hear their own thoughts and notice what they feel.
 A sense of ease is experienced.
 Perhaps for the first time in their lives.
 The ease stretches from that inner being place and with it a newfound sense of the world around them.
 This leads people to function at a higher level and it continues to deepen.